 An enjoyable and nostalgic day out can be added to by visiting on one of the railways unique special event days (see website for details).
 Suitable for all generations in all weathers the railway is the perfect day out!

 It may be worth checking out Romney Hythe and Dymchurch Railway's website to see if there are any special events or seasonal fun things to do that may be going on during the day.

 We do strongly suggest you contact Romney Hythe and Dymchurch Railway before you set off on your family day out, just to make sure they are open and to confirm admission prices, as there is nothing worse than disappointed kids in the back of your car after a long journey.

 Open every day from end of March to end of October and most weekends throughout the year except Nov.

 Santa Specials run in December

 Opening and closing times vary with the service being operated.
 Depends on first and last train times.
-See website for more details.
+See website through link for more details.

 The Light Railway Cafe outside Hythe Station offers meals, snacks and refreshments.
 Picnic tables at New Romney, Dymchurch and Dungeness stations.
 Snacks, hot and cold beverages are available from the licensed observation car.
 A surcharge of 50p per single journey is made for travel in this carriage.

 The railway can cater for special dietary requirements if they know in advance.
 Specialist food items are not standard on the menu’s but there are always salad and fresh fruit and some “natural” snack bars available.